JaySeeCode/Digital-Library/README.md

 # Digital Library
 This is a simple web application used to maintain a digital inventory of books.
 It uses an Express RESTful API server and MongoDB for data storage.
-The front end is built with (some framework, TBD).
+The front end is rendered using Handlebars.

 *Not included yet, but Passport.js will be used for Admin authentication.